Women, Gender, and Sexuality Studies Minor

 SOC 282 Introduction to Lesbian, Gay, Bisexual, and Transgender, and Queer+ (LGBTQ+) Studies

 This course is an introduction to the interdisciplinary field of Lesbian, Gay, Bisexual, Transgender, and Queer+ (LGBTQ+) Studies.
 We will examine major concepts, theories, and political issues surrounding LGBTQ experience.
 We will analyze gender identity and human sexuality as social, cultural, and historical constructions.
 In addition, LGBTQ+ identities have profound implications in economic, cultural, social, and political spheres of life.
 We will pay acute attention to LGBTQ+ political struggles and their relationships to economy, family, religion, education, law, and medicine.
 Drawing from fields such as: Sociology, Anthropology, History, English, and Psychology, we will examine the status, experiences, and discrimination against members of the LGBTQ+ and how race, ethnicity, class, and ability also shape these experiences.
 NOTE: Students cannot earn credit for SOC 282 and 282W or SOC 282*D SOC 282W can be used to fulfill the writing intensive requirement.
 SOC 282*D can be used to fulfill the Diversity, Equity, Inclusion, and Social Justice requirement.
-Prerequisite (s): One Social Science and EGL 102
+Prerequisite (s): One Social Science course and EGL 102

 SOC 361 Gender Theory